 Before I could talk about money with others, I needed to first be honest with myself; to do the scary, shameful work of looking at my credit card debt as a whole and devising a plan to tackle it.
 Once I had an actual dollar amount assigned to my debt instead of the nebulous a lot. of. effing. money, I spoke to several financial experts about ways to save money without thinking too hard about it.

-I was not looking for advice like, “freeze your credit card in a block of ice,” which I heard from several sources, because while these tactics may work for some, I do not want to approach money as if I can’t control myself around it.
+I was not looking for advice like, “freeze your credit card in a block of ice,” which I heard from several sources because while these tactics may work for some, I do not want to approach money as if I can’t control myself around it.
 These sorts of tips make me feel like I am on a diet, and then all I want to do is eat a frosted carb or, to stick with one analogy, buy copious amounts of scented candles and lipsticks.
 (I am a real sucker for items that feel luxurious but are in the $30-$40 range.)

 I wanted balanced, realistic advice that wouldn’t make me feel deprived or out of control.
 So I spoke to over 10 experts, and below are the most universally-helpful and easily-implemented pieces of advice I heard.